An analytic invariant of G_2 manifolds

-In other words, if~$\ker \D_z\ne 0$, then~$z=1$, and~$L_-\cap E=L_+\cap E$, and we recover exactly the known solutions~$s$ on~$M_{\ell,r}$ and~$Ks$ on~$Z_r$.
-Moreover, the left hand side of~\eqref{3.12} is even in~$\lambda$.
-Hence, we see that for~$z\nearrow 1$, one eigenvalue approaches~$0$ from above and one from below.
+The kernel of~$\D_1$ is spanned by~$\binom s0$ and~$\binom 0{\gamma s}$.
+By~\eqref{eq:Gdef}, using~$\omega\le0$, we see that for~$1-z$ sufficiently small, one of the eigenvalues is positive and one is negative.
+Hence, for~$z\nearrow 1$, one eigenvalue approaches~$0$ from above and one from below.
 We get~\eqref{3.8} and hence Theorem~\ref{thm3.4}, because

 \end{proof}